 Paper bags have largely been reclaimed, recycled, and reused in the United States, although many communities still ban the use of plastic bags.
 Recycling paper bags is a small step that makes a big difference in reducing the amount of harmful waste in our landfills.
 As people are now becoming more environmentally conscious about what they put out there, businesses are now looking to reduce waste in whichever way possible, from using refillable bottles to recyclable packaging.
 Websites such as Impacked Packaging have more information on this transition and why it is important for businesses to move over to this way of green practices.

-Paper bags in particular have extremely high recyclability rates because of their weight and size, as well as their value as a product.
+Notably, paper bags have extremely high recyclability rates because of their weight and size, as well as their value as a product.

-The bottom line is that if you want to recycle your paper bags, or any type of plastic bag, you need to take time to bring them to a participating drop-off location, for which a copy of the recycling bin tag is available at the drop-off location.
+Anyway, coming back to the topic, if you want to recycle your paper bags, you need to bring them to a participating drop-off location, for which a copy of the recycling bin tag is available at the drop-off location.

 After you bring your used paper bags and plastic bags to Staples and other participating stores, you can keep the remaining bags on your clothesline to make yard decorations or to reuse as compost.

 There is a huge environmental problem with plastic waste, and the problem will get much worse in the next few decades unless all of us stop using and tossing out plastic bags as fast as we get them, or buy more durable cloth bags.